anthonybudd/REST-API-Dev-Course/Course/Migrations.md

 ```
 <small>20220224122934-add-city-to-Users.js</small>

-The city column will be added to the Users table so the structure now looks like this.
+The city column will be added to the Users table so it now looks like this.

 | id | email | password | name | createdAt | updatedAt | city |
 | ------ | - | - | - | - | - | - |